junedkh/jmdkh-mltb/README.md

 Movies 1H4w824ZhOt4rs14XPajDja0dAdFp1glI https://example.dev/0:/movies
 Series 1H4w434ZhOt4rs14XPajDja0dAdFp1glI https://example.dev/0:/series
 ```
+Now when /dl cmd is used to mirror files, you will see category option.
+Using that u can upload files categorywise in TD/Folder.

 ## Multi Shortener
 To use multiple shorteners to maintain CPM! it will use random shorteners to generate short links.
 you can simply create `shorteners.txt` file in working directory and fill it, check below format: